WHAT TO EXPECT

 Links are the lines that connect component nodes in the topology graph, representing the traffic that is flowing between them.
 This section of the Layers Toolbox will edit the appearance of those links or the information displayed.

-Streams: This will display the stream names at the center of the link.
+Aliases: This will display the stream names at the center of the link.

 Rates: This will display packet metrics.
 Rates must be selected in order to view Missing and OoO Stats under Other Stats.